mateivic/Project-UUZOP/README.md

-# A machine learning strategy for predicting march madness winners (projekt-UUZOP)
+# A machine learning strategy for predicting march madness winners (project-UUZOP)
 Project from the subject Introduction to Data Science.

 Article links: